ibm-cloud-architecture/MonitorOpenWhiskActivations/README.md

 The system has two steps

     1. getFailedActivations
-       - This action is triggered periodically and scans all activations since last run, looking for failed activations
+       - This action is triggered periodically and scans all activations since last run
-       - If a failed activation is found it triggers the notification trigger
+       - If a failed activation is found a failure message is generated
   2. Notification
        - One or more notification actions are invoked when the notification trigger is fired